How To Write An Artist CV When You Don't Have Much Experience

 Be sure to check out other artists websites to see how they've constructed their CV's.
 Take a look around the web to get some ideas.

 If you found this article useful, share it around, that makes us happy.
-You can also sign up to the mailing list for posts like this.
-And, if you have any unanswered questions, you can send them to email@example.com and we'll do our best to answer them in an email or a post.
+You can also join our MailSquad for posts like this.
+And, if you have any unanswered questions, let us know in the comments

 ABOUT THE AUTHOR